A/PROFESSOR JULIE MILLER BA, MD, FRACS Specialist Endocrine Surgeon

 What are the potential complications of thyroid surgery?

 The nerves that control your voice are closely associated with the thyroid gland.
 Temporary voice changes are common, but usually resolve within weeks to months.
-In 1 in 100 parathyroid operations, the nerve that controls the voice is permanently injured, leaving your voice hoarse.
+In ~1 in 100 parathyroid operations, the nerve that controls the voice is permanently injured, leaving your voice hoarse.
 Some patients have difficulty with projection of the voice and production of high pitched sounds.
 This problem is more common, and may affect your singing voice.
-“Voice fatigue” may occur as well.
+“Voice fatigue” may occur as well, and is very common in the first few weeks.

 There is a small risk of bleeding into the space where the thyroid used to be.
 If this happens, it may be necessary to have a second operation to evacuate the blood so it does not interfere with your breathing.
 Infection is relatively uncommon after this operation, but is easy to treat should it occur.